 The hallmark of diagnosis is the finding of hyperkalemia in the setting of mild-to-moderate chronic kidney disease.
 The condition is usually discovered during routine laboratory evaluations.

 For new patients with chronic kidney disease (CKD), perform ultrasonography to establish kidney size and to screen for obstruction.
-In newly presenting patients with proteinuria, hematuria, or early-stage CKD, a renal biopsy may be necessary for definitive diagnosis of the underlying renal disease.
+In newly presenting patients with proteinuria, hematuria, or early stage CKD, a renal biopsy may be necessary for definitive diagnosis of the underlying renal disease.

 First, exclude pseudohyperkalemia, which is seen with difficult venipunctures and in thrombocytosis.
 Serum is prepared by allowing whole blood to clot in a red-top tube.
 In cases of thrombocytosis, enough potassium is released by the platelets in vitro to affect serum potassium materially.
 Plasma, on the other hand, is prepared in a manner that prevents clotting in vitro; thus, the platelets largely remain intact and do not release their cytosolic potassium.

 Repeat the serum potassium determination to confirm, with a better venipuncture if possible.
 Obtain a complete blood count (CBC) with platelet count to screen for hyperkalemia caused by thrombocytosis or severe leukocytosis.
-Measurement of plasma potassium (PK) can help confirm the diagnosis of pseudohyperkalemia, if this is suspected.
+Measurement of plasma potassium (PK) can help to confirm the diagnosis of pseudohyperkalemia, if this is suspected.

 If the potassium is 6.0 mEq/L or higher, obtain a 12-lead electrocardiogram (ECG) to look for signs of hyperkalemia.
 If these signs are found, institute emergency treatment.

-Acidosis generally is mild, with serum bicarbonate levels in the range of 18-22 mEq/L. The bicarbonate level is useful for guiding therapy (see Treatment).
+Acidosis generally is mild, with serum bicarbonate levels in the range of 16-20 mEq/L. The bicarbonate level is useful for guiding therapy (see Treatment).

 Because unusual accumulation of unmeasured anions (either of endogenous or exogenous origin) does not occur, the anion gap generally is in the reference range (which varies from one laboratory to another).
 However, some patients in whom the diagnosis of type IV RTA is considered have CKD that is sufficiently advanced to result in the accumulation of endogenous metabolic acids (eg, phosphate and urate), leading to a mild elevation of the anion gap.